 The term shrink wrap is a generic term often used in commercial packaging, retail packaging, food packaging, and industrial packaging.
 Because a lot of our business is composed of shrink wrap products we get calls all the time for “shrink wrap” quote requests.
 Often times people do not realize there are many different types of shrink wrap as well as many materials shrink wrap is made from.

 We thought it would be helpful to write an extensive blog post about the different types of shrink wrap.
 Because the types of shrink wrap vary in range dramatically, we do not offer all of the types mentioned.
-Every type we offer in the list below will have a connected link.
+Every type we offer in the list below will have a connecting link.

 All of the types of shrink wrap listed below require heat to be applied for the material to begin shrinking.
 We have tried to offer possible suppliers to consider for the types of shrink wrap we do not offer.